What is Project Portfolio Management (PPM)?

 PPM increases visibility into progress and surfaces data about past performance.
 This information allows senior management to make informed decisions when approving projects, and also identify projects that should be stopped.

-The Project Portfolio Manager
+Functions of the Project Portfolio Manager

 • Project request management